marco5771/stocks/README.md

 ## Equity models

-- Stocks are labels by their ticker.
+- Stocks are labeled by their ticker.
 - Some might not trade anymore as they were involved in mergers/delistings/liquidations.